-Period Ended 31 October 2024 Target Ratio YTD Budget Ratio Original Annual Budget Ratio YTD Actual Ratio Current Ratio > 1 N/A N/A 12.05 The Current Ratio identifies a local of as and when they fall due.
-A ratio of immediate cash commitments.
-Asset Sustainability Ratio (ASR) ty Ratio (ASR) > 0.90 0.99 0.93 0.67 0.67 The ASR measures how effectivel Upgrades, expansions, and new wo ed or renewed.
-Operating Surplus Ratio (OSR) > 15% 57.3% 8.0% 66.7% The OSR measures how well a location for capital projects and other purpos can cover its ope erational costs wit h funds left over Own Source Revenue Coverage Ratio (OSRC) > 0.90 1.86 0.95 2.11 The OSRC ratio outlines a local g sources, such as rates, fees and ch A ratio greater than 0.90 indicates however it should be noted that each arges and interest the local gover est revenue. ernment is ope rating in an 'adva anced' capacity, Debt Service Cover Ratio (DSCR) > 2 49.0 47.7 59.8 The DSCR measures a local govern debt, it exceeds the basic standard sing cash.
+Period Ended 31 October 2024 Target Ratio YTD Budget Ratio Original Annual Budget Ratio YTD Actual Ratio Current Ratio > 1 N/A N/A 12.05 The Current Ratio identifies a local government's liquidity: how well it can meet its financial obligations as and when they fall due.
+A ratio greater than 1 indicates the local government is able to cover its immediate cash commitments.
+Asset Sustainability Ratio (ASR) > 0.90 0.99 0.93 0.67 The ASR measures how effectively a local governments assets are being replaced or renewed.
+Upgrades, expansions, and new works are not considered for the ASR.
+Operating Surplus Ratio (OSR) > 15% 57.3% 8.0% 66.7% The OSR measures how well a locator for capital projects and other purpose • can cover its ope erational costs wit h funds left over Own Source Revenue Coverage Ratio (OSRC) > 0.90 1.86 0.95 2.11 The OSRC ratio outlines a local government's ability to cover its costs through its own revenue sources, such as rates, fees and charges and interest revenue.
+A ratio greater than 0.90 indicates the local government is operating in an 'advanced' capacity, however it should be noted that each local government has different revenue raising capacities.
+Debt Service Cover Ratio (DSCR) > 2 49.0 47.7 59.8 The DSCR measures a local govern debt, it exceeds the basic standard sing cash.
 As the City has minimal